Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 included when building the project itself as the main module.
 Consumers of the

 project shouldn't be affected by them at all.
-As with dev_deps.bzl
+As with dev_deps.bzl, this means

 you can set these dependencies to any version you want: oldest, newest, or in